-Dick is a recreation consultant and motorized advocate who retired from the USDA- Forest Service after 35 years as a civil engineering technician.
-An avid recreationist, Dick has the knowledge to engineer recreation facilities so that they provide outstanding recreation opportunities and experiences while protecting social and resource values.
+Dick is a motorized recreation consultant who retired from the USDA- Forest Service after 35 years as a civil engineering technician.
+An avid recreationist, Dick has the knowledge to engineer recreation trails and facilities so that they provide outstanding recreation opportunities and experiences while protecting social and resource values.
 He is one of the top OHV authorities in the country and he is recognized internationally for his expertise.
 Here is a brief list of his accomplishments:

 - He is considered the leading OHV authority in North America.

 - As such, the leaders of the OHV organizations requested that he write Great Trails – the state-of-the-art guidebook for OHV trails and facilities.